By Kaye A. Thomas

 - Establish the IRA.

 It’s your responsibility — not the IRA provider’s — to determine that you’re eligible to establish a Roth IRA.
 And there’s no point in setting one up if you’ll merely have to undo the process later.
-Most people with earned income and “modified adjusted gross income” below applicable limits are eligible to contribute to a Roth IRA.
+Most people who have earned income, and whose overall income is below applicable limits, are eligible to contribute to a Roth IRA.
 See Basic Rules for Regular Contributions.
 To determine whether you can make a conversion to a Roth IRA, visit Conversion Eligibility.

 Choosing the Roth IRA